 The next phase of Meiosis I that occurs is Prometaphase I. During this phase, the nuclear envelope of the cell dissolves, kinetochores form and chromosomes attach to spindle fibers and begin to move.
 Metaphase I occurs following Prometaphase I. Metaphase I is characterized by the alignment of the two chromosomes.
 Next is Anaphase I, and during Anaphase I the chromatids of the two chromosomes move to separate poles.
 During Telophase I, genetic information from parents has been shuffled and is subsequently distributed into two daughter cells.
-At this point Meiosis I has reached completion.
+At this point, Meiosis I has reached completion.
 Meiosis II is almost identical to the steps of Mitosis, the only differences being that Meiosis II lacks an S phase and the chromosomes differ in appearance because they have undergone a shuffling of their components.
 Meiosis I also produces two haploid daughter cells that each contain 23 chromosomes.
 Meiosis II begins with Prophase II and this phase is characterized by the redevelopment of the nuclear envelope.
 Centrosomes inside the enveloped cells arrange spindle fibers in preparation for another division of meiosis.
 Next comes Metaphase II, during which centromeres develop two kinetochores that are bound to the spindle fibers of the centrosome.
 Anaphase II follows metaphase II.
 Anaphase II is emboldened by the release of sister chromatids from centromeres and these sister chromosomes move in the direction of the two opposite poles.
 The final phase of Meiosis II is Telophase II.
 During telophase II, chromosomes and spindle spread throughout the nucleus.
-Nuclear envelopes redevelop around each set of chromosomes, cytokinesis takes place and finally, four daughter cells are created – each of which contains a haploid set of chromosomes.
+Nuclear envelopes redevelop around each set of chromosomes, cytokinesis takes place, and, finally, four daughter cells are created – each of which contains a haploid set of chromosomes.
 At this point Meiosis has reached completion.

 As for the differences in cell division cycles, cellular reproduction occurs through different mechanisms in different types of organisms.
 Prokaryotic cells, which are cells lacking a membrane bound nucleus, can perform the synthesis of DNA in between cell divisions without interruptions.
 Another interesting fact regarding prokaryotic cell division is the fact that two cycles of prokaryotic DNA synthesis can happen simultaneously.
 In other words, one cycle of DNA synthesis may begin before a previous cycle reaches completion.
 Eukaryotes, on the other hand, duplicate their DNA and undergo cellular division only one time between separate increments of time.
 Eukaryotic cell division can be broken into four separate phases.
 Those four phases include “G1” which is named for the first gap, “S” or synthetic, G2, and finally “M” which is named for mitosis.
 This cycle can range from 10 to 20 hours in duration in adult cells, but it can occur at much arrested integrals in neuronal cells of the brain.